matchadolly/Bean/README.md

 2. Now all the project files can be edited in your folder in your GitHub repo!
 Mine is [RaspberryBean](https://github.com/matchadolly/Bean/tree/main/RaspberryBean).

 ## 4. Current status
-I have connected to GitHub and am working on the actual codey stuff!
+- I have connected to GitHub and am working on the actual codey stuff!
 You can see what's going on by checking the [RaspberryBean](https://github.com/matchadolly/Bean/tree/main/RaspberryBean) folder; it is synced with the Pi.
+- Right now I'm going to get the basic logic for each section down.
+Some stuff are still placeholders and may not do anything yet.